JP Morgan lifts Newmont Corporation [NEM] price estimate. Who else is bullish?

 Treasury exceeds $150 million.

-The results of the trading session contributed to over 3936192 shares changing hands.
-Over the past one week, the price volatility of Newmont Corporation stands at 1.77% while the volatility over the past one month is 1.79%.
+Newmont Corporation represents 801.00 million in outstanding shares, while the company has a total market value of $44.73 billion with the latest information.
+NEM stock price has been found in the range of $57.27 to $58.57.

-The market cap for NEM stock reached $45.62 billion, with 801.00 million shares outstanding and 796.14 million shares in the current float.
-Compared to the average trading volume of 6.02M shares, NEM reached a trading volume of 3936192 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 5.86M shares, NEM reached a trading volume of 4845626 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for NEM shares is $74.79 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on NEM stock is a recommendation set at 2.00.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.